delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 * Know any languages that relate to the job?
 Put them down!

 What not to include:
-* A headshot / image of you.
+* A head-shot / image of you.
 Unless the company specifies that they require this, do not do this.
 Unless you are Alex Turner or Emma Watson they do not want to see you.
 * Age and date of birth - It's illegal for employers to ask about your age under the Equality Act of 2010.
 * Martial / Relationship status - Again under the Equality Act of 2010 they cannot ask this.

+Note: The Equality act is a UK act.
+I'm not sure about the US, but you probably don't want to include them anyway.

-Depending on your work and education, you'll need to balence these correctly.
+Depending on your work and education, you'll need to balance these correctly.
 Do you have a really good education but not much work experience?
 Make your education 60% of your CV.
 Do you have lots of work experience but not much education?
 Make that 60% of your CV.

 What if you have both?
 Well, just list your education shortly and have your work experience.

 How do you list education shortly?
 Just include the modules that sound the most impressive, try to limit it to 4 maximum along with your grades and university name.
 Or, again, personalise it.
 You're applying for a job that involves Artifical Intelligence?
 Include the modules you've done in this.

+Employers find work experience more impressive than academia.
+Unless you're applying for a job in academia.

 ## Examples